Teen Travel Network

 For those who choose an Arts & Letters concentration, you will want to collect video footage (Videography concentration), take photos (Photography concentration) or jot down ideas (Creative Writing concentration) during your program.
 Remember to always ask permission before taking images of subjects, and check with staff if you’re not sure that the setting is appropriate.

-Please be aware that if you allow your Fellowship curriculum to interfere with your program experience or affect the planned program activities, you may be asked to hold off on Fellowship work until you complete your program.
+Please be aware that if you allow your Fellowship curriculum to interfere with your program experience or affect the planned program activities, you may be asked to hold off on Fellowship work until you complete your trip.
 You must follow all staff instructions at all times.

 WHAT EQUIPMENT DO I NEED FOR A VIDEOGRAPHY OR PHOTOGRAPHY FELLOWSHIP?